-Prerequisite: NR 1 recommended CSU, Associate Degree Applicable
+Recommended: NR 1 CSU, Associate Degree Applicable

 NR 41A-D NATIVE PLANTS

 This course is designed to introduce students to the identification of native plants of California.
 Plants to be studied will vary each semester.
 Normally, one of the following plant groups will be emphasized: desert annuals, desert trees and shrubs, mountain annuals, mountain trees and shrubs.